charmparticle/mpd_what/README.md

     #since it has complex dependencies with libcurl
     sudo apt install python3-pycurl
     sudo pip3 install mpd_what

+To upgrade, simply use python's package manager:

+    sudo pip3 install -U mpd_what

 Next, create a config.yml in `~/.config/mpd_what` with the following: